-One of our patient advocates recently published an article detailing her struggle with deciding whether or not to go into work when a migraine hits.
-She especially highlighted the struggle of making the work decision when a migraine isn’t the most brutal, and could be pushed through, but really may not be the best idea for your long-term recovery.
+One of our community members detailed her struggle with deciding whether or not to go to work when a migraine hits.
+When sharing her experience, she especially highlighted the struggle of making the decision when a migraine isn’t the most brutal and could be pushed through but really may not be the best idea for long-term recovery.

 “I feel guilty all of the time like that and watch the clock.
-Missed work yesterday and was sick as a dog, and trudged into work this morning hung-over from all my meds and the pain from the day before”
+Missed work yesterday and was sick as a dog, and trudged into work this morning hung over from all my meds and the pain from the day before.”

-“Lately mine have gotten to the point where they will hit me suddenly.
-One day I had a migraine and I tried to stick it out as long as possible when I should have just stayed home.
-I was driving home and I didn’t even have time to pull over before throwing up everywhere.
-It’s scary”
+“Lately, mine have gotten to the point where they will hit me suddenly.
+One day I had a migraine, and I tried to stick it out as long as possible when I should have just stayed home.
+I was driving home, and I didn’t even have time to pull over before throwing up everywhere.
+It’s scary.”

 “This is the worst – trying to make this decision.
 As my migraines became more chronic, I faced this decision constantly.
-Should I go in, or hope I feel better tomorrow?
-Should I tough it out the rest of the day, or head home now in hopes I can keep it from ruining the rest of the work week?
-It’s so very difficult to know the best approach…which can be different every time anyway”
+Should I go in or hope I feel better tomorrow?
+Should I tough it out the rest of the day or head home now in hopes I can keep it from ruining the rest of the work week?
+It’s so very difficult to know the best approach…which can be different every time, anyway.”

 Please continue to share with us how you manage the decision of whether or not to work, and any words of advice you have for our fellow community members!